CDL-Quantum/CohortProject_2021/Week4_NLP/README.md

 **Exercise 4-6:** Define the meaning of the word Does and draw the diagram for the yes-no question Does Alice love Bob?.
 The meaning of the question should be the same as the sentence Alice loves Bob, i.e. the answer is "yes" if the sentence is true.

-The final exercise for task4 had us evaluating the question 'Does Alice love Bob'.
+The final exercise for task4 had us evaluating the question 'Does Alice love Bob?'.
 Here is a diagram of the question; it's a normalized diagram, since the word 'does' isn't contributing any grammatical structure to the sentence.

 ![4.7](./images/4.8.png)